efmkoene/efmkoene.github.io/_posts/2021-01-18-Implementing_the_Cagniard_de_Hoop_Method.md

 On this blog, I'll try and catalog my code as I write it.
 Any reader should refer to the dissertation of Van der Hijden for more details.

 #### Bond transform matrix
 This matrix allows us to rotate a stiffness matrix.
 Typically, the Bond transform is defined for the (6x6) stiffness *matrix* that applies in 3-D media.
 However, I simplify it for a (3x3) stiffness matrix, as applicable in 2-D media.
-It takes an input variable `d`, which is the angle (in degrees) with which the medium is rotated in the clockwise direction (!).
+It takes an input variable `d`, which is the angle (in degrees) with which the medium is rotated in the counterclockwise direction, assuming x pointing to the right and z pointing up. *(Note that we typically assume z pointing down, in which case this transform thus results in a clockwise direction of the medium.)*

 ```Julia
 # --- Bond transform matrix